Gina Luria Walker: Women and textiles

-Looking for ways women created and produced knowledge and influence outside the traditional narrative, Walker studies the history of women and textiles.
+Looking for unrecognized ways women created and produced knowledge and influence outside the traditional narrative, Walker studies the history of women and textiles.
 Textile production has historically been a trade associated with women.
-New translations of Bronze Age texts reveal women were central to global trade since antiquity––not only in manufacturing cloth but in running textile empires.
-Ancient women owned wealth and property independently of their husbands.
-However, their work was not considered “professional” because it was done inside the home.
-Walker researches women's global influence in the textile trade during the Bronze Age through the medieval period.
-By examining these textiles, she uncovers the “text” embedded within the work.
-From these “texts,” the lives and work of invisible female artisans is revealed, and history is better represented through their intricacies.
+Walker researches women's global influence in the textile trade from the Bronze Age through the medieval period.
+By examining these textiles, she uncovers the "text" embedded within the work.
+From these "texts," the lives and work of invisible female artisans is revealed, and history is better represented through their intricacies.
+Walker spoke at the Talking Textiles Conference in 2020, highlighting the role of textiles in feminist historical recovery.

+Professorial and Educational Work

+Gina Luria Walker served as Assistant Director of the Program on Women at Northwestern University.
+The Program was established in 1973 and focused "on the causes, concomitants and consequences of present alterations in sex roles and sex stereotypes and [exploring] the implications of these changes for personal, social, and institutional adjustment."